Dipen J. Parekh: Personal life

 A native of Gujarat, India Parekh completed his MBBS at University of Poona, graduating in 1991.
-He underwent post graduate training in General Surgery (1995) and super-specialized in Urology (1998) from University of Mumbai.
-He completed his residency (2004) in Urology from Vanderbilt University Medical Center and a fellowship (2006) at Memorial Sloan-Kettering Cancer Center in New York.
+He underwent post graduate training in General Surgery (1995) and super-specialized in Urology (1998) from the University of Mumbai.
+He completed his residency (2004) in urology from Vanderbilt University Medical Center and a fellowship (2006) at Memorial Sloan-Kettering Cancer Center in New York City.
 He also has a Masters in Healthcare Administration (2012) from Trinity University, Texas.

 Robotic surgery

 He served as the Doctors Hospital at Renaissance Distinguished University Chair in Urology and Chief of Robotic Surgery and Urologic Oncology at the University of Texas Health Science Center in San Antonio from 2007 to 2012.

 In 2018, Parekh published the results of a clinical trial comparing Robotic Cystectomy vs. Open Cystectomy (RAZOR) in the medical journal The Lancet.
 The RAZOR trial provided high evidence that robotic surgery is non-inferior to traditional surgery for bladder cancer.